Ire fortiter quo nemo ante iit.

 7 April 1937 berthed at Auckland from San Pedro

-17 April 1937 at Auckland, New Zealand while going alongside HMAS Sydney to refuel her she was caught heavily by a rip tide and hit the cruiser causing damage to HMAS Sydney's port side propeller and forcing her into the wharf causing further damage to her quaterdeck.
+17 April 1937 at Auckland, New Zealand while going alongside HMAS SYDNEY to refuel her she was caught heavily by a rip tide and hit the cruiser causing damage to HMAS SYDNEY's port side propeller and forcing her into the wharf causing further damage to her quaterdeck.
 Nucula was not damaged.
+Also refuelled alongside HMAS's SWAN, VENDETTA and STUART

 10 June 1937 arrived Auckland from California for the last time as a seagoing concern as the cruisers HMNZS DIOMEDE and DUNEDIN were about to leave NZN service so NUCULA became redundant

-6 July 1937 laid up and used as a storage hull at Shoal Bay, Waitemata Harbour.
+6 July 1937 laid up and used as a storage hulk at Shoal Bay, Waitemata Harbour.

 January 1947 her remaining fuel was pumped ashore and she was offered for sale